Telegram-Mini-Apps/js-tsdk-template/README.md

 devices in the same network with the current device.

-To view the application, you need to open the `Local` link (`http://localhost:5173/js-template` in this example) in your browser.
+To view the application, you need to open the `Local` link (`http://localhost:5173/js-tsdk-template` in this example) in your browser.

-It is important to note that some libraries in this template, such as `@telegram-apps/sdk`, are not intended for use outside of Telegram.
+It is important to note that some libraries in this template, such as Telegram SDK, are not intended for use outside of Telegram.

 Nevertheless, they appear to function properly.
 This is because the `src/mockEnv.ts` file, which is